 However, don’t worry – your solicitor is there to help you make sure that there is evidence, and that it’s all gathered and presenting in a way that supports your claim.

-Equally, before you speak to one of our solicitors, we’ll also make sure that your claim is likely to be considered by asking you some questions about your experience.
+Equally, before you speak to an expert solicitor, a trained legal adviser will also make sure that your claim is likely to be considered by asking you some questions about your experience.

 If your dentist didn’t tell you your treatment was going to take place, or didn’t warn you of the risks involved, then this might also be considered negligent treatment.